lulav/LRS_Documentation/docs_tutorials/lunar_starship/lunar_starship.md

 ## Workspace Overview

-The Lunar Starship simulation has the following ROS 2 parameters.
-Variables with '_0' are initial conditions, and variables with '_f' are final conditions respectively:
+The Lunar Starship simulation has the following ROS 2 parameters:

 |Parameter	|Description	|Package
 |--|--|--